Itinerary: Riviera of Conero, Ancona, Portonovo, Sirolo, Numana

 Portonovo boasts some beautiful beaches loved by both tourists and locals, such as Mezzavalle Beach, Trave Beach, and Beach of Vela.
 At lunchtime, taste the typical wild mussels (called "moscioli") in one of the many waterfront restaurants: they are amazing!

 Then, drive around Mount Conero, and reach Sirolo, an ancient Medieval village.
 Here, we suggest wandering around the narrow alleys, visiting "I Pini" archeological site, or having an ice cream in "Piazzetta di Sirolo", a lively square which also allow you to enjoy a wonderful view.
 You can also visit two interesting churches: the thirteenth-century Church of San Nicola and Church of San Pietro al Conero, built by the Benedictine monks in the eleventh century.
 Some of the most beautiful beaches of the Conero Riviera belong to the Sirolo area: "Spiaggia delle Due Sorelle" ("Two sisters" beach) (pic nr°2), named after two stacks that emerge from the sea, or Beach of San Michele and Beach Urbani.

 The last stop of your tour is Numana (pic nr°6), just one kilometer south.
-This town is divided into two parts: the upper Numana is the picturesque historic center of the village built on a rock overlooking the sea while the lower Numana is mostly consists of the colorful tourist port.
+This town is divided into two parts: the upper Numana is the picturesque historic center of the village built on a rock overlooking the sea while in the lower Numana is located the colorful tourist port.
 Among narrow alleys and quaint fishermen's houses, here in Numana, you can visit "Antiquarium Statale", which preserves a collection of treasures found in ancient necropolises, or "Santuario del Crocifisso" (Sanctuary of the Crucifix), with its beautiful frescoes and an ancient wooden crucifix which is said to be miraculous.
 You can also visit the remains of a Roman arch (pic nr°5), "Palazzo dei Vescovi", and "La Costarella", the typical staircase of the town, before heading to the beaches of Spiaggiola, del Frate or Marcelli.